MullinsLab/ISDB/doc/Getting-started.md

     ./bin/generate-website ../isdb-example-website/

-This will take a few minutes and go through the process of exporting data and building the website.
+It will take a few minutes to export the data and build the website.
 When it's done, the directory `isdb-example-website` will exist alongside your `isdb` directory and contain a plethora of files.
-Open up the `index.html` file in your web browser to view your website!
+Open up the `index.html` file in your web browser to view your website.
+On macOS, you can run:

+    open ../isdb-example-website/index.html

+On many Linux desktops, you can run:

+    xdg-open ../isdb-example-website/index.html

 Note that the generated website is _static_, which means it won't change when your database changes unless you re-run the `generate-website` command above.